FlashSAC: Fast and Stable Off-Policy Reinforcement Learning for High-Dimensional Robot Control: Related Work

+To improve \emph{exploration}, a third line of work exploits off-policy RL's ability to decouple data collection from policy optimization, injecting temporally-correlated action noise to obtain coherent trajectories such as Ornstein--Uhlenbeck processes~\cite{hollenstein2022ou_noise}, pink noise~\cite{eberhard2023pink_noise}, parameter-space noise~\cite{plappert2018parameterspace}, state-dependent exploration~\cite{ruckstiess2008sde, raffin2020gsde}, and temporally-extended action repetition~\cite{dabney2020ez_greedy}.
+However, exploration mechanisms alone leave the bottlenecks of slow and unstable training untouched, limiting their impact as model capacity and data throughput scale.

-\textsc{FlashSAC} unifies both directions: it achieves fast training by sharply reducing gradient updates with scaling model and data throughput, and maintains stable training dynamics by jointly bounding weight, feature, and gradient norms.
+\textsc{FlashSAC} unifies these directions: it achieves fast training by sharply reducing gradient updates while scaling model capacity and data throughput, maintains stable training dynamics by jointly bounding weight, feature, and gradient norms, and adopts a lightweight noise-repetition scheme that produces temporally-correlated exploration without per-environment overhead.